realakinolaisrael/Assembler--Nand2teris/README.md

 🔧 Currently, this version only fully supports A-instructions.
 C-instruction support is a placeholder and can be expanded.

  ## 📁 File Structure
-main.go – The main Go file containing all the assembler logic
+assembler.go – The assembler Go file containing all the assembler logic

 example.asm – Sample Hack assembly program (create your own)